EDMONTON CHIROPRACTOR AND PHYSIOTHERAPIST

 Movement truly is medicine, whether you are looking to walk your dog or run your first marathon.
 As a health care practitioner and manual therapist, a physiotherapist, will help get you there.
 With a strong emphasis on functional movement and improvements in functional strength, you will develop a treatment plan that consists of movement that works with you and your lifestyle.

-A hands on, 100% one-on-one approach is essential to making this happen – through a well guided exercise rehabilitation programme you will be one step closer to your goals and living a pain free and healthy lifestyle.
+A hands on, 100% one-on-one approach is essential to making this happen – through well-guided prescribed exercises along with manual therapy, you will be one step closer to your goals and living a pain free and healthy lifestyle.

 In addition to exercise rehabilitation, our physiotherapists utilize a variety of tools to add to the complete care that you receive: